Hasamddin-Afzali/SIMPLE-ORDER-TRACKING/README.md

-Simple Order System

-User Information (FullName, PhoneNumber, Email, Gender, Password, RoleId) Password should not be visible in the database.
-Password Salt/Hash.
-Role Information (Name)
-Role-User Mapping (RoleId, UserId)
-A User can have multiple roles.
-Customer Information (CustomerName, CustomerCode, Address, PhoneNumber, Email) Product Information (Name, ColorId, Size(S-M-L-XL)) Warehouse Information (ProductId, Quantity, ReadyForSale?)
-Order Information (CustomerId, ProductId, Quantity) Users in the system are our company's white-collar employees.
-The system will only be used within the company.
-Login is mandatory to access the pages.

-Roles:
-Administrator
-User
-Sales Representative

-Pages:
-Login Page,
-User Definition Page, Role:(Administrator)
-Role Definition Page, Role:(Administrator)
-Customer Definition Page, Role:(Administrator, Sales Representative) Product Definition Page, Role:(Administrator, Sales Representative, User) Order Definition Page, Role:(Sales Representative) Warehouse Report Screen, Role:(Administrator, Sales Representative, User) Order Report Screen, Role:(Administrator, Sales Representative, User)

-Our Sales Representative checks the order information obtained from the customer on the warehouse report screen and, if the sale is possible, creates the order record.
-The Sales Representative may not perform the necessary checks on the Warehouse Report Screen.
-If they attempt to place an order for products that are not in stock, they should receive a warning and should not be allowed to proceed with the transaction.

-In the project, MS Sql is requested as the database, .net Core multi-layered architecture as the back-end, and Angular CLI as the front-end.
-The project is requested to be developed using the Dev Architecture extensions, which is a fast application framework developed for .Net 5.
-Thanks to Dev Architecture, User, Role, and page authorizations will be ready in the system.
-You don't need to create an extra class.
-Body information is expected to be kept as an enum within the project.
-The body information stored as int in the database should appear as a string to the user.
-You can do this by writing the string equivalents of int values in the Enum.
-Color definition will open a modal with a button on the Product definition page (Use Angular Dialog).
-Previously defined colors can be displayed in the modal.
-Create/Update/Delete can be done.
-If needed, you are free to add new columns to the tables above.
-When deletion is performed in the system, data should not be deleted from the database.
-The IsDeleted column should be set to true to prevent the data from being displayed in the front-end.

-All tables must have the following columns: int Id { get; set; }
-int CreatedUserId { get; set; }
-DateTime CreatedDate { get; set; }
-int LastUpdatedUserId { get; set; }
-DateTime LastUpdatedDate { get; set; }
-bool Status { get; set; }
-bool isDeleted { get; set; }
+# Simple Order Management System

+This project aims to develop a simple order management system with the following functionalities:

+1. **User Information**: Stores user details including name, phone number, email, gender, password (hashed and salted for security), and role ID.
+2. **Role Information**: Stores role names.
+3. **Role-User Mapping**: Maps roles to users allowing a user to have multiple roles.
+4. **Customer Information**: Contains customer details such as customer name, code, address, phone number, and email.
+5. **Product Information**: Stores product details including name, color ID, and size (S-M-L-XL).
+6. **Warehouse Information**: Tracks the stock of products in the warehouse including product ID, quantity, and availability for sale.
+7. **Order Information**: Records orders with customer ID, product ID, and quantity.

+### User Roles and Permissions

+- **Administrator**
+- **User**
+- **Customer Representative**

+### Pages and Access Roles

+- **Login Page**: Accessible by all users.
+- **User Management**: Role: Administrator
+- **Role Management**: Role: Administrator
+- **Customer Management**: Role: Administrator, Customer Representative
+- **Product Management**: Role: Administrator, Customer Representative, User
+- **Order Management**: Role: Customer Representative
+- **Warehouse Report Screen**: Role: Administrator, Customer Representative, User
+- **Order Report Screen**: Role: Administrator, Customer Representative, User

+### Functionality Overview

+- **Sales Representative**: Validates order information received from the customer on the warehouse report screen and creates an order record if the sale is possible.
+- If the Sales Representative does not perform necessary checks on the warehouse report screen and attempts to place an order for products that are not in stock, they should receive a warning, and the transaction should not be allowed to proceed.

+### Technology Stack

+- **Database**: MS SQL
+- **Back-end**: .NET Core with multi-layered architecture
+- **Front-end**: Angular CLI
+- **Development Framework**: .NET 5 using Dev Architecture extensions for rapid application development.

+### Additional Requirements

+- Body sizes should be stored as enums in the project.
+- Color definition in the product definition page should open a modal through a button (using Angular Dialog) where previously defined colors can be viewed and managed (Create/Update/Delete).
+- Additional columns can be freely added to the above tables if necessary.
+- Deletion of records should not result in actual data deletion from the database.
+Instead, the `IsDeleted` column should be set to true to prevent the data from being displayed on the front-end.

+### Database Schema

+All tables must contain the following columns:

+- `Id` (int)
+- `CreatedUserId` (int)
+- `CreatedDate` (DateTime)
+- `LastUpdatedUserId` (int)
+- `LastUpdatedDate` (DateTime)
+- `Status` (bool)
+- `IsDeleted` (bool)

+These attributes can be added to the BaseEntity in the Dev Architecture.

+### Development Guidelines

+- Use English keywords throughout the codebase.

+This README provides an overview of the project's requirements and functionalities before development begins.